megcrow/philosophize-ai-mobile-app/README.md

 To test this app on your mobile device, install the mobile [Expo](https://expo.io/) app.
 After installing expo, clone this repository to your local computer, install the dependences with `npm install` and run the app with `expo start`.
 Scan the QR code in the terminal with your mobile device's camera, and expo will automatically load the app.

-*Note: Android compatibility for this app has not been fully tested as of yet*
+*Note: Android compatibility for this app has not been fully tested as of yet.*